phranck/RadioTimeKit/README.md

 ## Developer Notes
 `RadioTimeKit` uses [GitFlow](http://githubflow.github.io).
 There are two branches, `main` and `develop`.
 The `develop` branch is the default branch.
 To provide (*changes*|*fixes*|*additions*) you just have to fork this repository and create your working branch with `develop` as base.
 If you’re done, just open a pull request.

+The API responses of TuneIn follows the [OPML Specification](http://opml.org/spec2.opml).

 ## Contact

 * :envelope: [Write me an email](mailto:hello@woodbytes.me)